itxsamad1/Java-Android-Dev-Lectures/Lecture#9/SMIUAPI/README.md

-# SMIU API with Neon PostgreSQL
+# BackEnd and DataBase using Node.js , Express.js and Neon PostgreSQL

 This project demonstrates the setup and implementation of a RESTful API using Node.js, Express.js, and Neon PostgreSQL database.
 The API provides endpoints to interact with the SMIU database.